State's daily positivity rate drops to 7.09%; deaths up 106, cases rise 4,311

 National

 Since the first death was reported five months ago on Feb.
-29, the toll has risen to 179,200, an increase of 1,170 on Friday, according to Worldometers.info.
+29, the toll has risen to 180,174, an increase of 974 on Saturday, according to Worldometers.info.
+It was the first time the figure was three digits other than from weekend data on Sunday and Monday when it was 926 on July 25.

-New York has the most deaths in the nation with 32,937, with none reported Friday, after a high of 799 in April.
+New York has the most deaths in the nation at 32,950, with 13 reported Saturday, after a high of 799 in April.

 Worldwide

 Four European nations are in the top 10.
-The United Kingdom reported an additional 2 deaths, the lowest since the outbreak began, for 41,405 in fifth place with the record daily high 1,172.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 9 deaths.
-No. 7 France added 23 and No. 8 Spain announced 25 deaths.
+The United Kingdom reported an additional 18 deaths for 41,423 in fifth place with the record daily high 1,172.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 3 deaths.
+No. 7 France added 9 and No. 8 Spain reported no data.

 Scripps Only Content 2020